-LDG 4.2: It would be desired that development applications that fall within the criteria set out on LDG 4.1 demonstrate in the Design and Access Statement:
+LDC 4.2: Development applications that fall within the criteria set out on LDC 4.1 should demonstrate in the Design and Access Statement:

-- 4.2.1 How the criteria set out in LDG 4.1 have been achieved. - 4.2.2 The number of people that have attended or responded to each consultation session. - 4.2.3 What information was presented at each consultation session and the feedback received.
+- 4.2.1 How the criteria set out in LDC 4.1 have been achieved. - 4.2.2 The number of people that have attended or responded to each consultation session. - 4.2.3 What information was presented at each consultation session and the feedback received.
 All relevant feedback should be included (it is understood that not all concerns can be met). - 4.2.4 How the proposals were developed at each stage to integrate feedback received at consultations and if relevant set out the reasons for not being able to integrate feedback into the designs.

-LDG 4.3: In order to prove their design quality, new developments will be supported if:
+LDC 4.3: In order to prove their design quality, new developments will be supported if: